frjnn/bhtsne/README.md

      .write_csv("iris_embedding.csv")?;
 ```

 In the example euclidean distance is used, but any other distance metric on data types of choice, such as strings, can be defined and plugged in.

+## Parallelism
+Being built on [rayon](https://github.com/rayon-rs/rayon), the algorithm uses the same number of threads as the number of CPUs available.
+Do note that on systems with hyperthreading enabled this equals the number of logical cores and not the physical ones.
+See [rayon's FAQs](https://github.com/rayon-rs/rayon/blob/master/FAQ.md) for additional informations.

 ## MNIST embedding
 The following embedding has been obtained by preprocessing the [MNIST](https://git-disl.github.io/GTDLBench/datasets/mnist_datasets/) train set using PCA to reduce its